ItsNickBarry/kraken-pool/README.md

 # Kraken Pool
 A wrapper for [kraken-api][kraken-api] which enables simultaneous requests to the kraken.com API via multiple API keypairs.
-Simultaneous requests using a single keypar can result in "Invalid nonce" errors.
+Simultaneous requests using a single keypair can result in "Invalid nonce" errors.

 ## Installation